vvmev/blinkenlights/README.md

 | 4       | black  | Out 4  | Pin D1  |
 | 5       | brown  | +12V=  | -       |

+## PCB

+[d1mini-sw](d1mini-sw) contains Eagle files and matching Gerbers for a board compatible with the Wemos D1 Mini.
+For all seven GPIOs that can be used freely, a BSS138 (or compatible) MOSFET is connected as a low-side switch; the switched outputs are brought out on nine pads with 100mil spacing.
+Input voltage for the ESP as well as a Vdd net is brought our on six pads with 100mil spacing.

 ## Sample Code

 The Arduino Sketch [cycle-four-outputs](cycle-four-outputs) is a simple test programs that cycles on each of the four outputs in sequence, then turns them off, then starts over.